 Wintergreen is usually sold as plants.
 Do not dig them up from the wild.
 They are an endangered plant.
 Only use nursery stock.
 Plant them 12 to 16 inches apart.
 They will look sparse at first, but will gradually fill in.

 Wintergreen is easy to propagate.
 As the stems creep across the ground, they develop roots along their length.
-You can simply snip off a piece of a stem that has roots, carefully dig up the root ball and replant elsewhere.
+You can simply snip off a piece of a stem that has roots, carefully dig up the root ball, including the soil it is growing in, and replant elsewhere.
 You can also take cuttings in the spring when the plants are actively growing.
 Dip your cutting in rooting hormone and plant it in a container.
 You will know that roots are growing when you see new leaves on your cutting.
 Plants without roots cannot grow new leaves.

 Wintergreen can also be grown from seed.
 The seeds need to be cold stratified first.
 Cold stratification mimics the cold weather of winter which some plant seeds need to germinate.
 12 weeks before your last frost, wrap your seeds in a damp paper towel or damp peat moss and place in a plastic bag.
 Put the plastic bag in your refrigerator for 4 weeks.
 Then remove it from your refrigerator and sow the treated seeds in a container 1/8 inch deep.
 Be patient.
 The seeds will be slow to germinate.
 It could take up to 2 to 3 months.
 You can plant your seedlings outdoors after your last frost when they have two sets of true leaves.
 Space them 12 to 16 inches apart.